You may want to read:

 This perspective is a “warfare doctrine” that will stretch every fabric of your being.
 The temptation will be to walk away from the Lord (John 6:66) because His way may seem foolish (1 Corinthians 1:25) in the moment of your most acute disappointment.
 You will want to fight fire with fire (Matthew 5:38).

 Responding in a similar immature way as your ex-spouse will seem wise at the moment.
 It will probably feel good to give your ex-spouse a piece of your mind.
-Do not do this.
-Let this passage rule your heart.
-Read carefully.
+Do not do this, but let this passage rule your heart.
+Carefully read, reflect, and pray as you ponder these sobering words.

 For this is a gracious thing, when, mindful of God, one endures sorrows while suffering unjustly.
 For what credit is it if, when you sin and are beaten for it, you endure?
 But if when you do good and suffer for it you endure, this is a gracious thing in the sight of God.